 Such uploads are normally conducted from within TiOS, but this becomes impossible if you accidentally brick your device; for example, by uploading the wrong firmware.
 In such a case, the only way to "unbrick" the device is by using the Monitor/Loader's firmware upgrade function.
 To enter the firmware upgrade mode, hold the MD button while you power on the device.

 Tibbo devices can be password-protected.

-If you don't remember the password, performing a device-related action in the Device Explorer while keeping the MD button pressed will allow you to bypass the password.
+If you don't remember the device's password, performing a device-related action in the Device Explorer while holding the MD button pressed will bypass the password.

-For example, if you forgot the password then keeping the MD button pressed while you click Set password... will allow you to clear the password or set a new one.
-Without the MD button pressed you would be required to enter the old password first.
+For example, keeping the MD button pressed and clicking on Set Password will clear the password and let you set a new one.
+If you don't press the MD button, you will be required to enter the old password first.